Wi-Fi HaLow vs Wi-Fi vs RF Modules: Selecting the Right Technology for Your Application

 Traditional Wi-Fi (2.4 GHz & 5 GHz)

-Traditional Wi-Fi operates primarily across 2.4 GHz and 5 GHz bands, forming the backbone of consumer and enterprise networking.
+Traditional Wi-Fi operates across 2.4 GHz and 5 GHz bands and is widely used for enterprise and consumer networking.

 Key Characteristics

-· 5 GHz Wi-Fi: Higher speeds, lower interference, comparatively reduced range
+• 5 GHz: Higher speed, lower interference, shorter range

 Wi-Fi HaLow (Sub-GHz Wi-Fi)

-Wi-Fi HaLow is based on the IEEE 802.11ah standard and operates in sub-GHz frequency bands, fundamentally changing how Wi-Fi can be used in IoT environments.
+Wi-Fi HaLow is based on IEEE 802.11ah and operates in sub-GHz bands, enabling long-range and low-power connectivity.

 Key Advantages

-Wi-Fi HaLow modules are particularly valuable in smart cities, industrial campuses, agriculture, mining, and infrastructure monitoring.
+Wi-Fi HaLow is ideal for smart cities, industrial IoT, agriculture, and infrastructure monitoring.

-RF modules include proprietary or standardized radio solutions operating across sub-GHz or ISM bands.
+RF modules enable wireless communication using sub-GHz or ISM bands.

 Core Strengths